 Once you’re hooked you can pick up a decent pair of beginner climbing shoes for $50 to 60 dollars.
 Apart from extras like a bit of tape or a bouldering brush you’re all set for the indoors.

-For the outdoors, getting a good beginner bouldering mat can be a bit pricier at around $120+ but gyms often rent them and people are pretty happy to lend theirs if you promise to take care of them
+For the outdoors, getting a good beginner bouldering crash mat can be a bit pricier at around $120+ but gyms often rent them and people are pretty happy to lend theirs if you promise to take care of them

 2 – It’s Like Going To The Gym But Not

-If you’re in the mood for a serious training session just pop your earphones in and go ham – no-one will bother you.
+If you’re in the mood for a serious training session just pop your earphones in and go ham – no one will bother you.
 If you want to get away from working at home (…or living at work) just go for a tour of the easy problems for mileage.

 The best thing about bouldering is that you can actually enjoy working out.
 You get better at bouldering just by bouldering.
-Try different stuff: work just the first moves on a harder route, make up your own problem, try climbing a route backwards, see if you can up and down climb a route three times – it’s your choice!
+Try different stuff: work just the first moves on a harder route, make up your own problem, try climbing a route backward, see if you can up and down climb a route three times – it’s your choice!

 The mental health benefits of bouldering can’t be understated.
 As well as the physical activity you are really engaging your brain.
 Routes are problems to be solved and worked on and require lateral thinking and perseverance.